easttennesseecc-star/Q-Top-Dog-IDE/LLM_CREDENTIALS_INDEX.md

 ## 📞 Common Questions

-**Q: Do I need a Q-IDE account?**
+**Q: Do I need a Top Dog account?**
 A: No!
 You only authenticate with LLM services (Google, OpenAI, etc.)

 **Q: Are my API keys safe?**
 A: Yes!
-They're stored locally on your computer, never sent to Q-IDE servers.
+They're stored locally on your computer, never sent to Top Dog servers.

 **Q: Can I have multiple LLMs?**
 A: Yes!
 Add credentials for multiple providers, assign each to different roles.